 Meaning: "Terrible is the lives of one who is the servant of dinar and dirham and luxurious clothes.
 If all of things were given to them, they will love it and if not they will be mad and offensive.
-If the thorn (hardship) befalls on him then he cannot remove it".
+If the thorn (hardship) befalls on him then he cannot remove it."
 (Sahih Bukhari)

-Their love to wealth and earth life is the reason of the sin and offense.
-If the one was protected from both and shunned from stingy attribute, they will succeed as per the following verse:
+Their love to wealth and worldly life is the reason of the sin and offense.
+Those who are protected from it and shunned from stingy attribute will succeed as per the following verse:

 Meaning: "And [also for] those who were settled in al-Madinah and [adopted] the faith before them.
-They love those who emigrated to them and find not any want in their breasts of what the emigrants were given but give [them] preference over themselves, even though they are in privation."
-[Al-Hashr: 9].
+They love those who emigrated to them and find not any want in their breasts of what the emigrants were given but give [them] preference over themselves, even though they are in privation.
+And whoever is protected from the stinginess of his soul - it is those who will be the successful."